TuanTQ15/data_pipeline/README.md

 - Delete project: `docker-compose down`
 - Delete volume: `docker volume rm $(docker volume ls -q)`
 - Delete all image: `docker image rm -f $(docker image ls -q)`
-- Note: if your machine's operating system is windows then you can use git bash to run the command